Here’s which Amex cards I’m applying for and when to get triple the free cash.

 However, you can only get one sign-up bonus, and that’s as long as you’ve not had an Amex in your name in the last two years.
 Normally.
 But there are actually a handful of their cards you can get an extra welcome deal with, though it depends on which cards you already have.

-Since I’m at the end of my two years without an Amex, I’ve got a new strategy to hopefully mean I can claim hundreds of pounds of free cash not once, but three times.
+If you’re brand new to Amex or at the end of two years without an Amex, I’ve got a strategy to help you can claim hundreds of pounds of free cash not once, but three times.
 Here’s how.

 What is an American Express welcome offer?